Shuttle/Pendel/docs/shuttle-core/home.md

 # Shuttle.Core.*

-Cross-cutting packages that are used to facilitate the development of .Net software.
+Cross-cutting concern packages that are used to facilitate the development of .Net software.